Cosys-Lab/Cosys-AirSim/docs/dynamic_objects.md

-# Setup Dynamic Objects for Scenario Environments for AirSim
+# Setup Dynamic Objects for Scenario Environments for Cosys-AirSim

 The available environments often feature some custom-made dynamic blueprints that can be used to create random but deterministic change in your environment.

 ## Location
 While these can be found in the environments available, they are also separately saved in _Unreal/Environments/DynamicObjects_.